Rangi42/polishedcrystal/README.md

    * Poliwhirl, Slowpoke, Onix, Seadra, Scyther, and Porygon evolve by held item instead of trading
    * Eevee evolves into Leafeon in Ilex Forest
    * Eevee evolves into Glaceon in the Ice Path
-   * Magneton evolves into Magnezone in the Lighthouse
+   * Magneton evolves into Magnezone in Rock Tunnel
    * Eevee evolves into Sylveon with a Shiny Stone
    * Wild Vulpix on Routes 7, 8, 36 (at night), and 37 (at night)
    * Wild Mankey on Routes 9 and 42